ShalinAJ/CoinSense/README.md

    ```
    npm install
    ```
-5. Then open up a new terminal and cd into backend:
+5. Then open up a new terminal and cd into the backend:
    ```
    cd backend/
    ```